 PCM will provide ample time and opportunity to families to elect to enroll in PCM.
 The only admissions protocol is that families wishing to attend PCM must follow enrollment procedures and deadlines for submitting forms and materials.

-PCM’s enrollment window will open from September 15 2020 through February 15, 2021.
-The table below outlines critical deadlines for the enrollment and lottery process (if needed).
+PCM’s enrollment window will open from November 15, 2021 through March 4, 2022.
+The table below outlines critical deadlines for the enrollment and lottery process.

 Summary of Key Enrollment and Lottery Dates